-This paper centres on the representation of dictatorship by Guinean author Tierno Monénembo and aims to elucidate his fictional writing by reading it against recent theory on violence and sovereignty.
-In line with Nganang's notion of protestas, a metonymic chain of violence emerges in a number of forms: spectacular and subtle; physical and psychological.
-These constitute what Scott labels a "dramaturgy of domination" (Domination and the Arts of Resistance, 1990).
+This article centers on the representation of dictatorship by Guinean author Tierno Monénembo and aims to elucidate his fictional writing by reading it against recent theories on violence and sovereignty.
+In line with Nganang's notion of protestas, a metonymic chain of violence emerges in a number of forms: spectacular and subtle, physical and psychological.
+These constitute what Scott labels a "dramaturgy of domination" (Domination and the Arts of Resistance).
 Disparity between public and hidden transcripts perpetuates a state of tension but also reveals spaces of dissent.
-In texts which not only denounce the crimes of Touré's regime but critique the ongoing injustices enacted in Guinea and elsewhere, Monénembo writes resistance as a commitment to combatting this violence which is characterised by débrouillard practice.
-His fictional subjects' capacity to move between worlds responds to calls for a wider re-casting of African subjectivity.
+In texts that not only denounce the crimes of Touré's regime, but critique the ongoing injustices enacted in Guinea and elsewhere, Monénembo writes resistance as a commitment to combating this violence, which is characterized by débrouillard practice.
+His fictional subjects' capacity to move between worlds responds to calls for a wider recasting of African subjectivity.